512-870-7708

 1. Intellectual Property & Copyright

-All content and materials provided through our Services, including the design, text, graphics, logos, button icons, images, audio clips, digital downloads, data compilations, and software, are the property of Chrissie Poindexter, LLC, All City Real Estate, Ltd. Co. (or content suppliers, where explicitly noted) and are protected by United States and international intellectual property laws.
+All content and materials provided through our Services, including the design, text, graphics, logos, button icons, images, audio clips, digital downloads, data compilations, and software, are the property of Chrissie Poindexter, Realtor with All City Real Estate, (or content suppliers, where explicitly noted) and are protected by United States and international intellectual property laws.
 This includes the content of this Terms & Conditions and Privacy Policy document itself, the branding we use (such as our business name and any slogans or taglines), and any original content on our website or marketing materials.

 Authorized Use: You are welcome to read, print, and download copies of content from our website or communications for your personal use (for example, you can print this Terms and Conditions and Privacy Policy for your records, or download an article we wrote for later reading).
 However, you may not copy, reproduce, distribute, publicly display, or create derivative works from our content for any commercial purpose without our prior written consent.
 This means you cannot take our text or images and use them on your own website, or in advertising, or hold them out as your own.
 If you share information from our site with others (such as on social media or with a friend), please give appropriate credit and don’t remove or obscure any notices (like copyright notices or trademarks).
 If you’re unsure whether a use is permitted, just ask us.
 We often appreciate links or shares that send people to our content, but wholesale copying is not okay.